siculo/sbt-bom/README.md

 ## CycloneDX support

-Actually, only version 1.0 of the CycloneDX specification is supported.
+Currently, only version 1.0 of the CycloneDX specification is supported.
 Support for later versions of the specification, such as for creating BOMs in json format, is expected later.

 ## Contributing